Projects in Progress

 There is a decreasing uptake of COVID and flu vaccinations among healthcare workers.
 Identifying patterns by staff uptake, gender, ethnicity, deprivation, and other factors can help.
 Using geographic and boosted tree modelling, along with regression analysis, can capture these patterns and provide useful data for stakeholders to address the issue.

-DESmond: Discrete Event Simulation and Artificially Intelligent Forecasting: Modelling the 62 Day Prostate Cancer Pathway
+DESmond: Discrete Event Simulation and Artificially Intelligent Forecasting: Modelling a Prostate Cancer Pathway

-We're missing the 62-day prostate cancer treatment target due to resource allocation issues.
-The project aims to develop a Discrete Event Simulation model to predict demand and identify bottlenecks using live data.
-This model will help reallocate resources proactively, ensuring targets are met.
-The outcome includes an interactive web app and dashboard for key metrics.
+This project aims to develop a Discrete Event Simulation model to predict demand and identify potential bottlenecks using live data.
+This model could help reallocate resources proactively, helping to ensure people have the fastest possible treatment.

 Improving ambulance care via fast feedback from Quality Care Indicators